-The ocean serves as the lungs of our planet with over fifty percent of the oxygen we breathe produced by the ocean.
-“Every Second Breath,” a series of video shorts, will enlighten viewers about our oceans in crisis and inspire them to become champions of change.
+The ocean produces more than fifty percent of the oxygen we breathe; it is literally the lungs of our planet.
+EVERY SECOND BREATH is a series of film shorts that will both enlighten viewers about the crises threatening the health of our ocean and inspire them to become champions of change.